You’re just about to play your favorite song on your Crosley record player. But all of a sudden your record player won’t spin. Frustrating, right?

 It’s also possible that the rubber band shrank due to the high temperature outside.
 Or maybe it came tight when you bought it.

 As a result, it will not enable the motor to spin.
 This will result in your Crosley record player turntable not spinning.
+Which may cause your record player to make low-pitched sounds.

 First, take the rubber belt and put it in a pot filled with water.
 Then put it in the refrigerator for 3-4 hours.
 After that, try to mount it again.